bennettslin/yearlings_bobtail_app/tempThingsToRemember.md

 Rethink some dot category shapes?

 # TODO
-Make play button pulsate in prologue.
-Adjust tetherball pole in Uncanny scene.
 Show nav in logues?

 Hover on Song Banner more interactive?
 Tracker moves with mouse?

+Update React Audio Player

+Add band members to About page?

+Make audio options and score button colour more neutral.

+# FIXME
+Adjust tetherball pole in Uncanny scene.
+Popup annotation shouldn't have popup shadow, it already has its own.